Thousands queue through night to pay their respects at Queen’s lying in state

 Some bowed, some curtsied and some simply took a moment to look at the extraordinary scene.

-Former prime minister Theresa May and her husband Philip were among those paying their respects to the Queen at Westminster Hall.
+Former prime minister Theresa May and her husband Philip were among those paying their respects on Thursday morning.

 Metropolitan Police officers, volunteers and stewards are managing the queue, with people waiting in line given a coloured and numbered wristband.